Erissupervill/GScheduler/readme.md

 2. **Create a Virtual Environment**

+   Open Command Prompt

-   Navigate to the root directory of your project and run:
+   Navigate to the root directory of your project and run

    py -3 -m venv .venv